danielrdesousa/test-wordpress-developer/README.md

 Implementation of website for breed experience in WordPress with Docker.
 Application to WordPress dev position.

-Note: Uploads folder added to the repository to import images to work.
+Note: The uploads folder was added to the repository to import images to work.

 Contents: